nb/why-flux/story.md

 That’s right – if a post is in both the “featured” and “recent” lists and we like it, the count doesn’t update in the other list.

-## Store
+## Object Stores

-With increasing application complexity having multiple data sources quickly leads to out-of-sync issues, just like the like counts example above.
+With increasing application complexity, having multiple data sources quickly leads to out-of-sync issues, just like the like counts example above.
 If we had a central place to keep posts it would solve the problem – any part of app could reference the same data and this central “store” would notify the controller views that the data changed.
 This way we will have a master copy of each post and all of its occurrences will be in sync.

 For simplicity’s sake, let’s use the store just as dumb storage with a single `change` event.
 We will keep the remote requests code and more granular events away for the store for now.